Maria Lasonen.

 Before moving back to Finland in 2018, I was an Associate Professor (with tenure) at the University of Michigan, in Ann Arbor.
 Before moving to Michigan in 2010 I was at Oxford, where I got a BPhil and DPhil (2010), and was a Fitzjames Research Fellow at Merton College.

 Though I mainly work in epistemology, my philosophical interests are broad.
-At the moment I am writing a book that aims to formulate my big picture in epistemology, and to generalize it to other normative domains.
+I recently wrote a book (The Good, the Bad, and the Feasible, OUP) that aims to formulate my big picture in epistemology and to generalize it to other normative domains.

 When I’m not doing philosophy, I spend time with my 2 children, enjoy music, and try to get outdoors as much as I can.
 As an antidote to work and other commitments, I climb with various degrees of obsession.